ashleymichal/ashleymichal.github.io/_posts/2015-10-9-Computer-Science.md

 Who knows!!!
 All I know is that after I solve these CS problems, it's on to some sweet, sweet RSPEC and, hopefully before my next meeting, the next section: Rails!

 16:08 - Fibonacci and Merge-Sort complete.
 Boom.
 Suck it, recursion.

+18:25 - Just started the Binary Search Tree project.
+The mental picture is clear, but the path to the code isn't.
+It's Friday night.
+I'm calling it.
+Time for video games.